Error bounds for last-column-block-augmented truncations of block-structured Markov chains: Acknowledgments

 Substituting (\ref{eqn-03}) into (\ref{eqn-02}), and using (\ref{eqn-00}), we obtain

 where the last equality follows from \cite[Eq.~(2.10)]{Masu17}.
 As a result, we have proved that (\ref{eqn-(2.66)}) holds.

-We close this corrigendum by providing the lemma on interchanging the order of double supremum. \begin{lemnonum}[Interchanging the Order of Double Supremum] Let $\{a_{n,m};n,m\in\bbN\}$ denote a sequence of real numbers.
+We close this corrigendum by providing the lemma, which enables us to interchange the order of double supremum. \begin{lemnonum}[Interchanging the Order of Double Supremum] Let $\{a_{n,m};n,m\in\bbN\}$ denote a sequence of real numbers, where $\bbN=\{1,2,3,\dots\}$.
 We then have

 \end{lemnonum} \begin{proof} By symmetry, it suffices to prove that

 If

 then, for some $(n',m') \in \bbN^2$, we have $a_{n',m'} > \sup_{n\in\bbN}\sup_{m\in\bbN}a_{n,m}$ whereas, by definition, $a_{n',m'} \le \sup_{m\in\bbN}a_{n',m} \le \sup_{n\in\bbN}\sup_{m\in\bbN}a_{n,m}$, which yields a contradiction.
 On the other hand, if